jgill07/jgill07/README.md

 #### I'm a Software Engineer from Venezuela 🇻🇪

-- 👨🏼‍💻 I’m currently working on Next.js/React/Go
+- 👨🏼‍💻 I’m currently working on `Nextjs` `Go` `Typescript`
-- I Like to learn new Technologies on my free time as well as Improved my life with small automation scripts
+- I Like to learn new Technologies on my free time as well as Improve my life with small automation scripts